RWTH-EBC/AixLib/bin/README.md

 ![E.ON EBC RWTH Aachen University](04_Documentation/Images/Mirroring_ssh.PNG)

-Now GitLab should recognize Host Keys and you can mirror your repository.
+Now GitLab should recognize a host key and you can mirror your repository.
-After this copy the ssh public key and add the key as de deploy key to your gitlab and github repository.
+After this copy the ssh public key and add the key as a deploy key to your gitlab and github repository.

-In GitLab:  General -> CI/CD -> Deploy Keys (Activate Write access allowed button) In Github: Settings -> Deploy keys (Allow write access)
+In GitLab:  General -> CI/CD -> Deploy Keys (Activate Write access allowed button) In Github: Settings -> Deploy keys

 ![E.ON EBC RWTH Aachen University](04_Documentation/Images/public_key.PNG)